Data Source in Blazor ComboBox Component

 The ComboBox also supports different kinds of data services such as OData, OData V4, and Web API, and data formats such as XML, JSON, and JSONP with the help of DataManager adaptors.

-When binding complex data to the ComboBox, fields should be mapped correctly.
+When binding complex data to the ComboBox, fields must be mapped correctly.
 Otherwise, the selected item remains undefined.

 Local data can be represented in two ways as described below.

-The ComboBox can generate its list items through an array of complex data.
-For this, the appropriate columns should be mapped to the Fields property.
+The ComboBox can generate its list items from an array or list of objects.
+Map the appropriate properties to the Fields property.

 @using Syncfusion.Blazor.DropDowns